 Functioning of the IK impact test

 This rating can be decisive in a product selection.
 It doesn’t rate the mechanical life but the capacity of a product to face environmental aggressions.
 Therefore, it is a key feature for any product intended for consumer goods.
-The IK impact resistance is rated through a specific test carried out with a “Charpy pendulum” impact tester.
+The IK impact test is carried out using a “Charpy pendulum” impact tester.
 This device measures the resistance of a product submitted to 3 repeated identical impacts.
-The impact energy (in joules) depends on 2 elements:
+The impact energy (in joules) depends on two elements:

 • The distance between the hammer and the tested sample